enrperes/obsidianVault/Orwell.md

 He was born in India and raised in England were he began his writing career.
 He worked as a journalist and a teacher in London, the pubblication of Animal Farm led to his fame.

 ### Plot
 The story takes place in an imagined future in the year 1984.Most of the was has fallen into perpetual war, omnipresent government surveillance and propaganda.
-Great Britain now known as Airstrip One, has become a province of the totalitarian superstate Oceania, ruled by the Party.
+Great Britain now known as Airstrip One, has become a province of the totalitarian superstate Oceania, ruled by the Party under the leader Big Brother.
+Everyone is constantly being observed through telescreen, hidden mics and cameras.